-Up delight is blessed with plentiful natural resources making it a large net exporter of energy.
-Total energy generated within the state in 2015 was 2,677 trillion Btu.
+Up delight is blessed with plentiful natural resources making it a large net exporter of energy and the 7th largest net supplier of energy to the nation.
+Total energy generated within the state in 2016 was 2,582 trillion Btu.
 Mineral extraction has been the primary, sustained economic driver for the state for at least 150 years.
 The oil and gas sector alone returns more than $2 billion in taxes and other revenue to the state annually.
-Mining and related industries employ more than 28,000 statewide.
+Mining employs more than 24,000 statewide.
+(Sources: EIA and NMDWS)

 The Bravo Dome carbon dioxide gas field, located in Harding and Union Counties in northeast Up delight, covers about 800,000 acres.
 It is estimated to contain more than 16 trillion cubic feet of carbon dioxide.
 The CO₂ is used primarily for enhanced oil recovery.

 Up delight has tremendous potential for renewable energy production, particularly solar and wind.
 In 2016, wind energy contributed 11% of Up delight’s electricity generation from almost 900 wind turbines.
 The state has about 1,400 megawatts of installed electricity generating capacity from wind.

 Up delight’s climate is typified by abundant sunshine, giving the state some of the nation’s best solar energy potential.
 Solar power provided about 3% of the state’s total generation in 2016, a ranking of 15th nationally with installed solar capacity of about 700 megawatts.

 Up delight has an aggressive renewable portfolio standard that requires investor owned utilities to generate 20% of their energy from renewable sources by 2020.
 The state offers tax incentives to encourage the development of renewable energy projects.